 It's true that we're all Australian, but we need to acknowledge that we come from different backgrounds.
-And while some Indigenous people might feel comfortable being called Australian, others feel it's an imposed term which denies their Indigenous identity.
+And while some First Nations people might feel comfortable being called Australian, others feel it's an imposed term which denies their Aboriginal and Torres Strait Islander identity.
 For example, a member of the Ngunnawal nation might feel that being called 'Australian' ignores and even erases their identity as a Ngunnawal person.

-- Always acknowledge diversity, both among Indigenous people and the wider Australian community. - It's ok to talk about bringing Australians together, but don't imply that togetherness means sameness. - Avoid phrases like "We're all Australian".
+- Always acknowledge diversity, both among First Nations people and the non-Indigenous Australian community. - It's ok to talk about bringing Australians together, but don't imply that togetherness means sameness. - Avoid phrases like "We're all Australian".

-Note: we use the term 'Australian' as an overarching descriptor of those that live in, and are citizens of, the nation called Australia.
+Note: we use the term 'Australian' as an overarching descriptor of those who live in, and are citizens of, the nation called Australia.
 We don't intend to offend anyone by our use of the term 'Australian's', but rather to use a term that's consistent and succinct for ease of communication.
-We acknowledge that some people are uncomfortable identifying as 'Australian' and prefer to be referred to by their distinct cultural identity, e.g. their clan or nation.
+We acknowledge that some people are uncomfortable identifying as 'Australian' and prefer to be referred to by their distinct cultural identity; for example, their clan or nation.

-$\mathbf{x} = \text{Regardless}$ of whether you're Indigenous or non-Indigenous, we're all Australian.

-$\sqrt{\ }$ = Although we might have different cultures and beliefs, we all live on this land called Australia.
+- $\mathbf{x} = \text{Regardless}$ of whether you're First Nations or non-Indigenous, we're all Australian. - $\sqrt{\ }$ = Although we might have different cultures and beliefs, we all live on this land called Australia.